 - Cheating.
 No student may engage in any form of academic cheating, for example on tests, journalistic exercises or otherwise, or help another student to cheat.

 - Conflicts of Interest.
 All students must avoid any conflicts of interest between their appropriate role as student journalists and any other outside role.
 Such conflicts include preparing journalistic assignments on subjects or institutions in which the student has a financial, family, or personal involvement.
 When in doubt, consult with your instructor.
 You must disclose all potential conflicts to the appropriate faculty member or to the Associate Dean before you begin the journalistic assignment

 - Misrepresentation.
 Students may never represent themselves as anything other than journalism students at CUNY.
 You must obtain approval in advance in writing from the appropriate faculty member and Dean for any such “undercover” activity.

 - Inappropriate Conduct.
 No student may engage in conduct during class or on assignment that brings discredit to the School or University.
 Such misconduct includes disruptive behavior, physical abuse, safety threats, property damage, theft, lewd or obscene behavior, or discrimination by word or deed on the basis of race, gender, religion, place of origin, age, disability, or sexual orientation.

 No set of rules can possibly address all situations that may arise, and the School reserves the right to find that other conduct not specified in this Code, the CUNY Policy on Academic Integrity, or the Bylaws constitute unethical conduct or a violation of academic or journalistic integrity.
-If situations arise that seem ambiguous, please talk to the appropriate faculty member and/or the Dean’s office.
+If situations arise that seem ambiguous, please talk to the appropriate faculty member and/or the Associate Dean’s office.
 Your full disclosure is very important in all matters of integrity.